Conversation theory: Conversation

-Following Hugh Dubberly and Paul Pangaro, a conversation in the context of conversation theory involves an exchange between two participants whereby each participant is contextualized as a learning system whose internal states are changed through the course of the conversation.
-What can be discussed through conversation, i.e., topics of discussion, are said to belong to a conversational domain.

-Conversation is distinguished from the mere exchange of information as seen in information theory, by the fact that utterances are interpreted within the context of a given perspective of such a learning system.
-Each participant's meanings and perceptions change during the course of a conversation, and each participant can agree to commit to act in certain ways during the conversation.
-In this way, conversation permits not only learning but also collaboration through participants coordinating themselves and designating their roles through the means of conversation.

-Since meanings are agreed during the course of a conversation, and since purported agreements can be illusory (whereby we think we have the same understanding of a given topic but in fact do not), an empirical approach to the study of conversation would require stable reference points during such conversational exchanges between peers so as to permit reproducible results.
-Using computer theoretical models of cognition, conversation theory can document these intervals of understanding that arise in the conversations between two participating individuals, such that the development of individual and collective understandings can be analyzed rigorously.
+A conversation—in the context of conversation theory—involves a learning exchange between conversational participants.
+Because of this, participants engaging in a discussion about a subject matter make their knowledge claims explicit through the means of various conversational transactions.
+Since meanings are agreed during the course of a conversation, and since purported agreements can be illusory—whereby each conversational participant may assume a shared understanding of a given topic with their partner which may then be verified as false—an empirical approach to the study of conversation would require stable reference points during such conversational exchanges between peers so as to permit reproducible results.

+Using computer theoretical models of cognition, conversation theory can document these intervals of understanding that arise in the conversations between two participating individuals, such that the development of individual and collective understandings can be analysed rigorously.
 In this way, Pask has been argued to have been an early pioneer in AI-based educational approaches: Having proposed that advances in computational media may enable conversational forms of interactions to take place between man and machine.